58 Cars

 The meeting resulted in three fires, expertly dealt with by starter Mike Grainger, the worst of which when Bill Auld's Cortina burst into flames, Bill scrambled clear ok but the strong winds made fighting the flames a risky operation, starter Mike managed to remove his eyebrows fighting this one!

 The 17th October meeting was the big Banger meeting of the year.
 A £100 prize & trophy plus the removal of the dreaded "ramp" attracted a huge field of 82 Bangers for the "Banger King" Championship.
 To prove that even in Banger Racing certain skills come to the fore (possibly the absence of being able to think clearly) Dennis Watson came through all the carnage to Retain the Trophy he won the previous year - amazing.
+There was a number of meetings incorporating the Bangers during the year, unfortunately a fair number of them were spoiled by the dreaded ramp, at the first Banger meeting on 14th March "Mad Max" Keith Miller put up another fantastic display of banger racing, actively seeking out & destroying all his opponents to clinch the Demo Derby.
+There were around 20 different winners during the year Keith Miller 2, & Colin Robertson were multiple winners.

 So we reach the end of the season, a difficult season that started off in the worst possible way.
 Gwen & Nigel Cecil however worked tirelessly to try and make this a season to remember & for a number of "good" reasons it was.